shabbarvejlani/Advanced-Physical-Design-Using-Openlane-Skywater130/README.md

 *Note*:
 - The design needs to be present in the
+- This step mainly generates the merged.lef in the run area, which is obtained by merging the technology lef file and the stdcell lef file

 ## FAQ:
 - What if I want to analyze/iteration an existing run in interactive mode?